 Durango is a unique historic town, characterized with lively culture and interesting stories.
-For 29 years, the Durango Cowboy Poetry Gathering has been a featured event of the fall season and has maintained the good old culture of the American cowboy and ranching in southwest Colorado.
+For 31 years, the Durango Cowboy Poetry Gathering has been a featured event of the fall season and has maintained the good old culture of the American cowboy and ranching in Southwest Colorado.

 The event was started by a local hat manufacturer named Kevin O’Farell in 1989, after he attended and got inspired by the grandfather of all such events, the National Cowboy Poetry Gathering in Elko, Nevada.
 Aimed at preserving the culture of working ranch people of the Southwest, the Durango Cowboy Poetry Gathering is one beloved event that draws both locals and visitors, cowboy poets, storytellers and musicians together to celebrate.

-Another highlight of this year’s gathering is the large, motor less, Cowboy Parade.
-The parade features horses, donkeys, mules, llamas, longhorns, coaches, carriages, wagons and riders all from the West.
-Adding color to the parade are the Native American Dancers, buckaroos on stick horses and lovely ladies & gents dressed in period costume.
-The parade entries will be judged and trophies will be awarded in categories such as Most Impressive Horse Entry, Most Impressive Mule or Donkey Entry and Best Wagon Entry, to mention a few.
-The rule is clear – no motorized vehicles!
+The highlight of this year’s festival is the large, motor-less, Cowboy Parade.
+It features horses, donkeys, mules, llamas, longhorns, coaches, carriages, wagons and riders.
+Adding to the parade are the Native American Dancers, buckaroos on stick horses and lovely ladies & gents dressed in period costume.
+Entries will be judged and trophies awarded in categories such as Most Impressive Horse, Most Impressive Mule or Donkey, and Best Wagon.